CivtestGame/Information/GettingStarted.md

 Processed/cooked foods are better, but obviously require a time or resource investment to obtain.
 Agriculture is a good, sustainable way to feed a population.

 Wild animals can also serve as a source of food.
-Rabbits and rats are uncommon, but serve as a good supplement to food stocks.
+Rabbits are uncommon, but serve as a good supplement to food stocks.

 Tameable animals are rare in this world, but they can serve as a great source of food when tamed and properly looked after.
-Cows are particularly suited to producing large amounts of food, but they are rare, and may attract unwanted attention from other players.
+Cows are particularly suited to producing large amounts of food, but they are scarce, and may attract unwanted attention from other players.

 #### Factories